maxgoff/Acontext/src/client/acontext-cli/readme.md

 acontext create my-project -t "typescript/my-custom-template"
 ```

-**Available Templates:**
+**Templates:**

+The CLI automatically discovers all available templates from the [Acontext-Examples](https://github.com/memodb-io/Acontext-Examples) repository.
+When you run `acontext create`, you'll see a list of all templates available for your selected language.

+Templates are organized by language:
-- `python/openai` - Python with OpenAI integration (default)
+- `python/` - Python templates (openai, anthropic, etc.)
-- `typescript/vercel-ai` - TypeScript with Vercel AI SDK (default)
+- `typescript/` - TypeScript templates (vercel-ai, langchain, etc.)

-You can also use any custom template folder from the [Acontext-Examples](https://github.com/memodb-io/Acontext-Examples) repository by specifying the path with `--template-path`.
+You can also use any custom template folder by specifying the path with `--template-path`.

 ### Docker Deployment